LucyHeath/Lay-by/README.md

 ## Future Improvements
 * Refactoring parts of the code, especially the Sass.
-* Show the users locations in their profile (already showing their reviews)
+* Show the locations created by an individual user in their own profile (already show their reviews)
+* Adding in geolocation from Mapbox, rather than having to input the lat and long for the add location, would make a better user experience.
 * Add in a favorites system and show users favorites in their profile
 * A few design changes: larger logo on landing page, larger and bolder font on the location card infographics/text, more info with hover for the infographics.
 * Make more of user profile- add bio and add user name with click through to public profile on locations they have added or reviewed.
+* Add in modals when the user clicks on "Delete" anywhere on the site, to prevent accidental deletion.